-Right now, the card is offering 40,000 Membership Rewards points if you spend $3,000 on the card in the first three months of cardmembership.
-Go here to apply for that offer while it’s still available.
+As of March 30, 2017, the card is offering 60,000 Membership Rewards points if you spend $5,000 on the card in the first three months of card membership.
 This Platinum Card review will guide you through some of the card’s most important benefits, but contact American Express directly for full terms and conditions.

 Air Travel Benefits

 Airport lounges offer a relaxing alternative to the noise and crowds of busy airports.
 Unwind with plush chairs and sofas.
 Use the complimentary phones, fax and internet.
 Clean, upscale restrooms can be a lifesaver when you’ve been traveling all day long (some even have showers).
 A favorite benefit for those in the know is the complimentary food and drinks: sandwiches, hors d’oeuvres, juices, beer, wine, etc.